best-practice-and-impact/ons-spark/ons-spark/spark-analysis/bin-continuous-variable.md

 ## Data binning

-Data binning is a data pre-proccessing method which transforms continuous or discrete data to categorical.
+Data binning is a data pre-processing method which transforms continuous or discrete data to categorical.
 The original values which fall into a specific interval are replaced by a value representive of that interval.